-How you determine your book royalties depends on the distribution model you use to sell your book: print-on-demand (POD), expanded, or direct-to-reader.
+How you determine your book royalties depends on the distribution model you use to sell your book: print-on-demand (POD), traditional, or direct-to-reader.
 Besides the distribution model, your retail price factors heavily into determining your profit.
 For the purposes of this article, we'll use a 5.5" x 8.5" 200-page paperback with a black-and-white interior that retails at $17 as an example.

 If you have an ebook, visit our page on how to price your ebook to learn about determining royalties and setting a retail price.